rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 layout: post
 ---

+> **TL;DR;** - a combination of `TimescaleDB` & standardising time-series readings before storage enabled merging a web application database with a timeseries database and massively reducing the number of lines of code required to process "raw" sensor readings into useful file outputs for analysis

+> I owe this concept of data "standardisation" to Hadley Wickham's ["Tidy Data" paper](https://vita.had.co.nz/papers/tidy-data.pdf)

 Over 2022/23 I worked at `Mainstream Renewable Power` on an internal web application called `StationManager` used by the `Energy Analysis Group` -

 Its job -